U.S. to do more research on electric vehicles

 The review does not address loan guarantees that the Energy Department uses to help private-sector companies sell clean energy technology -- a program that was worth $180 million in fiscal 2011 and which ends on Friday.

-The review said the Department of Energy needs to make sure it does not get too far ahead of the private sector in its research spending, which totaled $3 billion in fiscal 2011.
+The review said the Department of Energy needs to make sure it does not get too far ahead of the private sector in its research spending, which totalled $3 billion in fiscal 2011.

 "Currently DOE focuses too much effort on researching technologies that are multiple generations away from practical use," said the review, which gathered ideas from more than 600 people in industry, academia and government.